- Mergers & Acquisitions

 Term Sheet

-A term sheet outlines the preliminary terms that are then captured in a letter of intent.
-This type of document is not as formal as a letter of intent and typically lists the most critical terms of the deal such as the purchase amount, structure of the deal (asset vs. stock), no-shop restrictions and a reference to the NDA, etc.
+A term sheet outlines the preliminary terms that a letter of intent later formalises.
+This type of document is less formal than a letter of intent.
+It lists the most critical terms: the purchase price, the deal structure (asset vs. stock), no-shop restrictions, and a reference to the NDA.

 Letter of Intent (LOI)

-A letter of intent is a document that declares the preliminary intentions and commitments of the parties with respect to the intended acquisition.
+A letter of intent declares the preliminary intentions and commitments of both parties regarding the deal.

 Benefits of Working with Nocturnal Legal

-Nocturnal Legal ensures your preliminary legal documents are drafted properly to mitigate your legal risks, protect your confidential and proprietary business information, and lay the foundation for a fair and reasonable purchase agreement.
-Attorney Paloma prides herself on helping business owners navigate and successfully sell their business to large corporations where strong negotiation skills play a key role in obtaining market terms and a fair closing.
+Nocturnal Legal drafts your preliminary documents properly to reduce legal risk, protect your confidential and proprietary business information, and build the foundation for a fair purchase agreement.
+Attorney Paloma prides herself on helping business owners sell to large corporations.
+Strong negotiation skills are essential in those deals, and she delivers fair market terms and a smooth closing.